Our vegan lentil and bean salad is quick, tasty and packed with protein – 40g per serving in fact!

 The original recipe of this tasty high-protein salad was posted by Patrick Reiser, a Swiss bodybuilder, who won the natural bodybuilding championship in his country in 2013.

 Even though we think the videos are sometimes a little silly, he definitely has great knowledge about nutrition and it’s worth checking out what he eats to stay in shape.

-Health Benefits – Fitness Lentil Bean Salad
+Health Benefits – Vegan Lentil Bean Salad

 This is what Patrick Reiser had to say about his recipe: